cmatth25/Bio722_IP/Classification/README.md

+ExtractContigPhyla.sh

-ContTaxConvert.py processes the Contig classification taxa output
+Convertloop.sh uses ContTaxConvert.py to process the Contig classification taxa outputs for all samples